 2. Additional security burden

-Some companies see third-party email security solutions as an added investment.
+Some companies follow effective practices on how to create an email but see third-party email security solutions as an added investment.
 Businesses refrain from taking this burden on themselves.
 But what needs to be realized here, is that the cost of data breaches and legal fines, and restoration costs add up to much more than what a simple email security solution could have cost.

 3. Businesses don’t see themselves as targets